In this article

 Which Inputs Affect Your DSO?

 Three levers move your DSO.
 First, the receivables balance: the more unpaid invoices you carry, the higher the number.
 Second, credit sales volume: higher sales relative to outstanding balances pull DSO down.
 Third, the period length: comparing a monthly DSO to an annual one without adjusting the day count produces nonsense.
-Always match the day count to the period you measured, and use credit sales rather than total sales to avoid understating the figure.
+Always match the day count to the period you measured, and use credit sales rather than total sales to avoid understating the figure, since cash sales were never outstanding as receivables and including them inflates the denominator and reports a faster collection cycle than the business actually achieved.

 How Should You Interpret Your DSO Result?